Ogoa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c
 Task 4.
 This program prints the alphabet in lowercase, with an exception of 'q' and 'e', followed by a new line.
 Only "putchar()" is used in this case.

+5-print_numbers.c
+Task 5.
+This program prints all single digit numbers of base 10 starting from 0, followed by a new line.